MarcinPekala/ppbackend/readme.md

 In total HTML/CSS/JS frotnend side has one java file with about 46 lines of code.
 Additionally, there are 2 css files, 2 js files and 2 html files.
 Html code has about 140 lines, css about 241 and js about 645.

-Vaadin frontend side has 4 packages, totaling 4 clasess with about 387 lines of java according to statistic pluin in IntelliJ IDEA.
+Vaadin frontend side has 4 packages, totaling 4 clasess with about 387 lines of java according to statistic plugin in IntelliJ IDEA.

 ## 1.4 Target Users